 STUDENT PREPARATION: Students should have taken Molecular Cell Biology, Biochemistry, and undergraduate physics.
+Basic statistics is STRONGLY encouraged.
 The course does not require calculus.

 SUITABLE FOR 1ST YEAR STUDENTS: The course is not suitable for first year students as it is very time intensive with lectures and labs.